 As part of our Brexit planning we have considered a range of scenarios, including the possibility of a FTA not being in place by the end of the transition period, and put in place arrangements to mitigate any potential disruption for our customers, clients and operations.

-Our priority is to ensure we are in the best possible position to provide our customers and clients with continuity of service, regardless of the circumstances in which the UK leaves the EU and the terms of any trade agreement which exists between the UK and the EU once the implementation period comes to an end.
+Our priority is to ensure we are in the best possible position to provide our customers and clients with continuity of service, regardless of the scope and terms of any FTA which takes effect between the UK and the EU when the transition period comes to an end.

 The information on this site is for qualified financial advisers and must not be relied on by anyone else.
 If you're not an adviser, please go to our customer website for more information about our products and services.

 The FCA introduced a Temporary Permissions Regime (TPR) as part of no-deal Brexit planning.
 This lets investment managers with funds domiciled in the European Economic Area (EEA) continue to operate in the UK in the event of a no deal Brexit.
 Typically these funds will have the prefix LUX (Luxembourg) or IE (Ireland) ISIN prefixes on our platforms.

 To qualify for the TPR, the investment manager must register its fund(s) with the FCA on or before 30 October 2019.
 Registration must be made at fund level, not in aggregate as a fund manager.

 If an investment manager fails to register a fund(s), or decides it wants to stop passporting fund(s) after Brexit, the FCA will automatically assume the fund(s) falls under the Financial Services Contracts Regime (FSCR).
 UK investors will still be able to stay invested in a fund (the fund manager may withdraw access sooner), and will be allowed to sell-out either incrementally or in totality.
 They will not, however, be able to buy into the fund and it will be closed to new investments.